martinrybak/mainstream/README.md

 ## Solution

 The `Mainstream` widget uses the same underlying `StreamBuilderBase` used by `StreamBuilder` but also exposes additional `onData`/`onError`/`onDone` callbacks.
-It also uses builder callbacks to provide mutually exclusive `busy/data/error` widget states.
+These callbacks will **not** retriggered as the result of a widget rebuild.
+It also provides builder callbacks to build mutually exclusive `busy/data/error` widget states.

 ```
 class Home extends StatelessWidget {